Call for Papers

-The Kernelcon Crew is soliciting presentations for the inaugural Kernelcon held at the Downtown Embassy Suites in Omaha, NE, April 5-6, 2019.
+The Kernelcon Crew will be soliciting presentations for Kernelcon 2020 held at the Downtown Embassy Suites in Omaha, NE on March 27-28, 2020.

 Kernelcon submissions should focus on topics that are of interest to the security and hacking communities.
 The list below is meant as a guideline, not an exhaustive list.